jc9536/AdvancedPsychStats_1/Assignment_1.md

 ![](Assignment_1_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->

+It is difficult to discern from the plot if there is a relationship between scores before and after using the studying technique.
+Vaguely, it appears that there is somewhat of a positive correlation between pre- and post-test scores – meaning students who performed higher on the pre-test are likely to also perform higher on the post-test.

 ## b.
 Now check to see if there is a correlation between participants’ pre- and post-test scores.
 What is the correlation?
 You can use the cor() function in R.

 ``` r